Xfan1025/SDCND-Traffic-Sign-Classifier/README.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

-I first tried 2 conv layers and used with RGB images since the LeNet architecture looks great fit to RGB images, and the validation accuracy was around 0.90.
+I first tried the LeNet architecture to fit RGB images, and the validation accuracy was around 0.90.
 * What were some problems with the initial architecture?

 The accuracy stopped at 0.91 and couldn't go better.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 I added one conv layer hoping the model can learn smaller details of the images.
 And I also applied dropout to first FC layer to prevent overfitting.
 * Which parameters were tuned?
 How were they adjusted and why?

 I started with learning rate of 0.0001 for the new architecture.
 The accuracy increased slowly.
 After some playing around, I found 0.001 is quite reasonable.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-The convolution layer shares parameters across kernels which can help us to recognize the objects regardless their locations in the image.
+The convolution layer shares parameters across kernels which can help us to recognize the objects regardless their location in the image.
 This is why ConvNet is so powerful for image classifications task.
 The dropout layer can improve the training speed as it reduced the total number of pixels needed for calculation.
 And because we intentionally drop out some pixels randomly, the model will become more robust in order to accept those data.

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are 6 German traffic signs that I found on the web: